 There are several types of organizations and industries.
-However, they have a common aspect: project delivery.
-Organizations initiate, execute, control, and complete projects to make a profit, sustain their business and grow.
-There is a brain behind the project delivery mechanism of the organizations: Project Management Office.
-The Project Management Office, also known as PMO, of an organization, will have several project managers, project professionals, or project delivery related personnel to complete projects successfully in an organization.
+However, they all have a common aspect: project delivery.
+Organizations initiate, execute, control, and complete projects to make a profit, sustain their business, and grow.
+There is a brain behind the project delivery mechanism of the organizations and that department is called a Project Management Office.
+The Project Management Office, also known as PMO, consists of project managers, experienced project professionals, specialists, or project delivery-related personnel to complete projects successfully in an organization.

-- There are different type of PMO structures (projectized vs functional)
+- There are three different types of PMO structures (supportive, controlling, and directive)

-- PMO can have different roles such as Project Managers, Controllers, Assistants, etc.
+- PMOs can have different roles such as Project Managers, Coordinators, Assistants, etc.

 - PMO Managers, PMO Directors, or Project Management Officers lead the PMO